teambit/bit/README.md

 ### Discoverability and control

 The code you share with Bit is organized in your remote Scopes which can be made available to your entire team.
-Bit also provides improved discoverability through a search engine and useful visual information for your shared code, including auto-parsed docs and examples, test and build results and even live rendering for UI components ([alpha example](https://bitsrc.io/bit/movie-app)).
+Bit also provides improved discoverability through a search engine and visual information for your shared code, including auto-parsed docs and examples, test and build results and even live rendering for UI components ([alpha example](https://bitsrc.io/bit/movie-app)).

 Since Bit tracks the code you share throughout your codebase, you can easily learn which components are used by who and where, and make vast changes to multiple components together with universal control over your dependency graph.